|

 reductionist paradigm carry over into Theory of Constraints?
 When most people are first introduced to

-their total experience, and certainly their performance measures are likely
+total experience, and certainly their performance measures are likely to be

 page to show that the absence of subordination was the critical